-Our Home Child Care Providers offer a variety of nutritious morning snacks, lunches and afternoon snacks.
-To ensure that your child receives a well-balanced meal, our menus follow Eating Well with Canada's Food Guide and are planned in consultation with the YMCA Licensed Home agency, North Bay Parry Sound Health Unit, and the guidelines set by the Ministry of Education.
+Our full day child care programs offer a variety of nutritious morning snacks, lunches and afternoon snacks prepared by an on-site cook or caterer.
+School-age programs receive a morning and afternoon snack.
+To ensure that your child receives a well-balanced meal, our menus follow Eating Well with Canada's Food Guide and are planned in consultation with our Local Public Health partners in Manitoulin, Nipissing, North Bay, Porcupine, and Sudbury, as well as the Ministry of Education.
 Our weekly menus are posted for your information with any menu changes noted.
 Infants are fed according to their individual needs in partnership with parents.
 Any special dietary and feeding arrangements based on written instructions from the parent of the child must be followed.
 Families are required to provide their own specialty items (including infant formula or baby food).
 Due to children with allergies and food restrictions, the YMCA requests that certain foods from home not be brought into our programs.
 These items are posted.

-There may be special circumstances or occasions, such as celebrations where you would like to provide a treat.
-Prior to bringing them in, however, they must be first approved by the Home Child Care Provider.
+There may be special circumstances where families may wish to bring food, such as celebrations, however, they must be first approved by the child care supervisor.